-Cold water pressure washers cost much less than most hot water pressure washers.
-If money grew on trees evernone would have a hot water pressure washer but their are some jobs that don’t need the hot water as much.
+Cold pressure washers cost much less than most hot water pressure washers.
+If money grew on trees everyone would have a hot water pressure washer but their are some jobs that don’t need the hot water as much.
 Using a cold water pressure washer is sometimes enough for cleaning cars, removing dirt buildup, or debris from exterior walls and walkways, etc.

 Have You Ever Washed Your Dishes Using Cold Water?